 What is the right balance?

-The right balance is to focus on your strengths, and only those particular weaknesses that are holding you back from your goals.
+The right balance is to focus on your strengths and only those particular weaknesses that are holding you back from your goals.

-If your main goal is to become a songwriter, spending hours practicing fast chromatic exercises with a metronome, isn’t going to get you an inch closer to writing better songs.
+If your main goal is to become a songwriter, spending hours practicing fast chromatic exercises with a metronome isn’t going to get you an inch closer to writing better songs.

 If, on the other hand, you want to play in a band, know some cool techniques, as well as how to write songs – but have a problem playing in time, then there is a particular weakness you need to address immediately.

-4. Focus your practice
+4. Focus your guitar practice time

 All practice time is not equal.
 15 minutes of focused practice, during which you dedicate all concentration, will achieve a lot more than an hour wandering aimlessly on your guitar, or searching for random pieces of instructional material on the Internet.